JunweiLiang/Multiverse/forking_paths_dataset/README.md

 ## Future Work
 Many exciting directions can be explored based on this work.
 + Multi-human multi-future trajectory.
 Asking multiple human annotators to control agents in the scenario at the same time.
 + Human driver behavior prediction.
-We could create a complex situation with pedestrian and vehicles and a human annotator is asked to drive a car across to a destination.
+We could create a complex situation with pedestrians and vehicles and a human annotator is asked to drive a car across to a destination.
 + Activity reconstruction.
-CARLA has added bone controls in later version, which could be used to automatically get pedestrian agents to perform complex activities.
+CARLA has added bone controls in later versions, which could be used to automatically get pedestrian agents to perform complex activities.